-I chose a 2666Mhz memory because it is the new standard frequency supported by the new chipsets introduced by the AMD’s Ryzen and Intel’s Coffee Lake’s processors, so you will exploiting its full potential.
+Choosing a 2666Mhz memory is the wisest option because it is the new standard frequency supported by the new chipsets introduced by the AMD’s Ryzen and Intel’s Coffee Lake’s processors, so you will exploiting its full potential.

 As I said earlier, this build features a 128GB SSD, the ADATA SU800 3D-Nand 128GB specifically.

 This model was released in 2016 and it has proved over and over to be one of the best SSD available, with +1000 5-star reviews on Amazon.